 I have always wanted to ask an expert this question, what makes a cuisine ‘African’?
 History, methodology, ingredients or spices?
 Is ‘African cuisine’ a misnomer?
 Do we need an “African food” historian or anthropologist?
 Why does there seem to be a dearth of famous female African chefs in the diaspora?

 “African cuisine” is indeed a misnomer.
 The continent is so rich in its cultural diversity, in addition to the immense variety of ingredients from one region to another.
 It is therefore insulting to try to categorize African cuisine into one box.
 I also do not think the definition of African cuisine should be simply geographical.
 “African cuisine” transpires through the diaspora.
 That is where the food anthropologist (or historian) you mentioned might play an important role.
-African captives, during slavery, have influenced Brazilian, Southern American, Latin American cuisines.
+African captives, during slavery, have influenced Brazilian, Southern American and Latin American cuisines.
 In Spain, the Moors brought rice to Valencia; today the national dish of that country is paella.
 Food is constantly evolving.
 Our food has also received foreign influences.
 Africans brought new ingredients like rice, okra, eggplant or black eye peas to the new world.
 Other ingredients also arrived to the continent through the Columbian Exchange (Cassava, corn, sweet potato, pepper, etc.).
 The genius lies in how we embraced these new ingredients and made it our own.

 Speaking of continental style, you have a luncheon and book signing at NYU in New York City coming up, please tell us more about that and your previous writings.
 And why do you not have a food column in the New York Times yet?